expandtheroom/jquery-scrolltie/README.md

 bower install scrollTie
 ```
 **DIY**

-* Download or clone repo and include js/dist/scrollTie.min.js (unminified version available as well)
+Download or clone repo and include js/dist/scrollTie.min.js (unminified version available as well)

-* Depends on jQuery - tested with latest stable version 1 and 2
+** ScrollTie depends on jQuery** - if you do not install using a package manager, be sure to include a stable version before the plugin script.
+Tested with latest stable version 1 and 2.

 ### Usage ###